-Telit’s Rapid IoT Development Kit: Your Solution for Prototyping Smart Meters and Smart Grid Devices
+Rapid IoT Development Kit: Smart Meter and Smart Grid Prototyping

 Smart meters allow utility providers to deploy optimal solutions for energy distribution.
 These IoT-enabled devices have become an integral part of developing city-wide smart grid systems across the U.S., Great Britain and other smart-solution savvy countries.
 Smart meter initiatives also provide companies with the opportunity to educate consumers about their energy usage decisions, cutting down the need for service calls.